Gwendolyn Albert: Stanislav Tomáš and the plight of European Roma

 GWENDOLYN ALBERT is a human rights activist and ally of the Romani minority who has been involved in advocacy for decades.
 Since September 2020, she has been a civil society member of the Czech Government Council for Romani Minority Affairs.
 She translates the news daily into English for the Romea.cz news server in Prague (since 2010) and was a contributor to an extensive report by the Council of Europe’s Human Rights Commissioner Thomas Hammarberg, Human Rights of Roma and Travellers in Europe (2012).

 Make sure you tune in and hear Gwendolyn and Anna talk about Roma rights in Europe, and share your favourite quotes using the hashtag #MRGSofaTalk.
-You can also submit your questions in advance by email at events
+You can also submit your questions in advance by contacting the MRG Press Office.

 When?
 Thursday 1 Sept at 3 pm (London) / 4 pm (Prague)